 With a 40 year history of designing and manufacturing some of the best paddling gear on the market, NRS has always kept up with changing trends and never been one to fall behind paddling advancements.
-In the past, we’ve reviews two inflatable NRS SUP’s, the NRS Thrive 11’ SUP and the NRS Earl 6 SUP but as river paddling grows in popularity NRS now makes a variety of river boards to chose from.
+In the past, we’ve reviews three inflatable NRS SUP’s, the NRS Thrive 11’ SUP, the NRS Quiver 10.4 SUP and the NRS Earl 6 SUP but as river paddling grows in popularity NRS now makes a variety of river boards to chose from.
 We got our hands on the inflatable Whip 8’ 4” SUP and have been putting it through the paces on our local rivers and lakes.
 The Whip is designed specifically to surf and carve on moving water but can also be used on flat water for a more relaxed paddle.
 Read on to learn more about the features of the NRS Whip 8’ 4” SUP and find out how it performed throughout our testing.

 Give the following video overview a watch and see how versatile the Whip is on flat water as well as on a class 2 river.